Ayoola0925/Product-Data-Analysis-SQL/README.md

 The LIMIT clause ensures only the top 10 highest revenue products are displayed.

--  Number of Unique Products Sold
--
+-  NUMBER OF UNIQUE PRODUCT SOLD

 The following query determines how many unique products were sold.

 sql

 SELECT COUNT(DISTINCT o.product_id) AS unique_products_in_stock
 FROM orders o;

 ![Count of unique product sold](https://github.com/user-attachments/assets/cd040db3-79eb-429a-b619-af001d296e4a)